 Visiting college campuses is a summer staple for junior and senior high school students across the nation, each student trying to find the right fit, both academic and location wise.

-Before you choose a college to spend the next four years of your academic career, be sure to check out a wide selection campuses across the U.S. Check to see if the school you’d like to go to offers an Upward Bound (TRIO) program.
-If eligible, this program allows you to spend the summer on campus, giving you great insight on whether the school is right for you or not.
+Before you choose a college to spend the next four years of your academic career, be sure to check out a wide selection of campuses across the U.S. Check to see if the school you’d like to go to offers an Upward Bound (TRIO) program.
+If eligible, this program allows you to spend the summer on campus, giving you great insight into whether the school is right for you or not.

 Once you’ve made a list of campuses you’d like to visit, here are a few tips to make the most of the time you’re there…

 - Start planning early: waiting until the last moment will cause unneeded stress and you won’t have all the time you need to make sure it’s a good fit for you.

 - Make it a vacation: take this time to see what the area is like.
 This is where you’ll live for the next four years, so explore.

 Take virtual tours (eCampusTours and YourCampus360): this allows you to explore schools you can’t fit into a mini-vacation and also helps during a visit since you will already have a lay of the land.